simgrid/simgrid/docs/source/intro_concepts.rst

 `here <http://hal.inria.fr/hal-00907887>`_ or
 `there <https://hal.inria.fr/hal-01523608>`_),
 SimGrid can provide high-quality performance predictions.
-For example, we determined the speedup achieved by the Tibidabo Arm-based cluster before its construction
+For example, we determined the speedup achieved by the Tibidabo ARM-based cluster before its construction
 (`paper <http://hal.inria.fr/hal-00919507>`_).
-In this case, some differences between the prediction and the real timings were due to misconfiguration or other problems with the real platforms.
+In this case, some differences between the prediction and the real timings were due to misconfiguration or other problems with the real platform.
 To some extent, SimGrid could even be used to debug the real platform :)

-SimGrid is also used to debug, improve and tune several large applications.
+SimGrid is also used to debug, improve, and tune several large applications.
 `BigDFT <http://bigdft.org>`_ (a massively parallel code computing the electronic structure of chemical elements developped by